-|Length: One day|
+|Length: Full day|

 Holiday Inn St. Paul Downtown, 175 West 7th Street in St. Paul.
 Reservations can be made directly by calling 651-225-1515 or booking online, single or double occupancy.
 Please make reservations directly with the hotel and be sure to identify yourself as a participant in a Minnesota Safety Council training course to receive the preferred rate.

 Pre-registration and payment are required.
 Hopefully you won't need to cancel, but if you do, please do so at least five business days prior to the course for a full refund.
 No refunds will be made after five business days prior to the course.
 This policy will be enforced, so please plan ahead if you need to cancel your attendance.

 Nov 13, 2019

 Terry Larson, GSP

 Safety Council Staff